aayush-chouhan-7050/decentralized-identity/README.md

 npx hardhat compile
 ```

-This compiles the Solidity smart contract and generates artifacts.
+This compiles the Solidity smart contracts and generates artifacts.

 ### Step 2: Run Tests (Optional but Recommended)